tomasmihalyi/living-spec-power/steering/creating.md

 - What's explicitly out of scope?

 **Section 2: Requirements** - Start with:
-- 3-5 core functional requirements
+- 3-5 project-level requirements (cross-cutting concerns)
-- Key non-functional requirements (performance, security)
-- Any cross-cutting concerns
 - References to all existing Kiro specs
+- Note: Feature requirements stay in Kiro specs

 **Section 3: Architecture** - Document:
 - At least one key decision with rationale
-- Initial technology choices
+- Initial technology choices with cost estimates

 ## Step 6: Leave Placeholders for Later Sections